greyhats13/evermos-technical-test-infra/README.md

 I exposed my sample services to the internet using Ingress Nginx.
 Ingress Nginx is using DO load balancer.
 All of the services ingress is assigned to Nginx ingress class on the annotation, and exposed their services to the internet.
 3. SSL/TLS
 My sample services ingres also using TLS/SSL from LetsEncrypt cert-maanger by assigning the cluster issuer on the ingress annotation.

+5. Helm chart for deploying Redis and MySQL as Stateful Sets.
+Most of data layer deployment need persistency such as Redis, MySQL, MongoDB, Elasticsearch (ECK).
+I deployed Redis as stateful sets to the kubernetes cluster.